About the Journal

 3. Duties of reviewers

-Reviewers agree to contribute to the decision-making process and to assist in improving the quality of the published paper by reviewing the manuscript objectively, in a timely manner.
+Reviewers agree to contribute to the decision-making process and to assist in improving the quality of the published paper by reviewing the manuscript objectively and in a timely manner.

 Reviewers must notify the editor of competing interests that could result in biased decisions.

-Reviewers are committed to the confidentiality of the review process and manuscripts must not be presented to others except as authorized by the editor.
+Reviewers are committed to the confidentiality of the review process.
+Manuscripts must not be presented to others except if authorized by the editor.

 Professions and Professionalism is a cooperative effort established in 2011 by the Nordic network of researchers in the study of professions (NORDPRO).

 The journal has signed up for the PKP Preservation Network (PKP PN) which uses the LOCKSS program for decentralized distributed digital preservation.
 This ensures continued access to the journal's content in the event of catastrophic failure or if the journal is no longer published and removed from the web.
 In these cases, the content can still be made available again by the PKP PN.